Alfredo-Marcelina/Seq_nms_YOLO/README.md

       - `wget https://pjreddie.com/media/files/yolo-tiny.weights`
   7. Go to file to the video directory (/seq_nms_YOLO/video)
       - `cd video`
-  8. Copy a video file to the video directory (/seq_nms_YOLO/video), for example, input.mp4 or input.avi, however you can use the videos that are insade of the folder:
+  8. Copy a video file to the video directory (/seq_nms_YOLO/video), for example, input.mp4 or input.avi, however you can use the videos that are inside of the folder:

      - v_ApplyEyeMakeup_g19_c03.avi
      - v_ApplyLipstick_g21_c01.avi